telerik/kendo-ui-core/docs/web/editor/overview.md

     // make editable
     editorBody.add("td", editorBody).attr("contenteditable", true);

-## Default content styling
+## Display

+### Size

+Before the Q3 2012 (2012.3.1114) release the Editor assumed the pixel offset width of the `<textarea>` from which it was created.
+As of now, the widget behaves in the following way:

+* The Editor applies the width or height value, set via an inline style in the `<textarea>`, if such is available.
+* If the `<textarea>` is not displaying such explicit values, the Editor applies a 100% width dimension and a deafult height of 250px.

+If the `<textarea>` width and height аре applied via external CSS styles, use a similar approach to the Editor, e.g., by using its `k-editor` CSS class.

+Note that `<textarea>` `cols` and `rows` are required attributes and they can influence the dimensions of a `<textarea>` element as well.
+However, browsers do not apply them in a consistent manner, so the Editor ignores them when its size is rendered.

+### Default Content Styling

-The Editor uses an iframe and applies some default CSS styles to its content when the [classic mode](#classic-mode) is enabled.
+Kendo UI Editor uses an `iframe` and applies some default CSS styles to its content when the [classic mode](#classic-mode) is enabled.
 This allows the widget to override the default browser styling.
 The styles are shown in the code snippet below.
-They are targeting mostly headings, paragraphs, links, lists and tables.
-All tables inside the Editor obtain a `k-table` class, which is **not** included in the widget's value.
+They are targeting mostly headings, paragraphs, links, lists, and tables.
+All tables inside the Editor obtain a `k-table` class, which is not included in the widget's value.

     html,
     body {